What is happening in Yackandandah?

 Town Promotional Plan

 Some initial work was undertaken planning a series of seasonal events to fill out Yackandandah's annual event calendar.
 Members of the working group became involved in the formation of the Yackandandah Chamber of Commerce, and believed that the events would benefit from the Chambers involvement.
-The project has been placed on hold until the Chamber becomes better established.
+In August 2012, Council's Economic Development Team held a Strategic Planning Breakfast to explore further promotional and tourism opportunities for Yackandandah.

 Integrate off-road walking and cycling tracks